 - or maybe you just want to know more about God’s love for you and what the Catholic Church teaches about that unconditional love, and how God has an incredible plan for your life!

-For more information or to join the next RCIA group, just reach out to Leslie at firstname.lastname@example.org She’ll be happy to answer any questions!
+For more information or to join the next OCIA group, just contact Leslie Hutchison.
+She’ll be happy to answer any questions!

-If you’d like to read more about the RCIA process, you can check out the USCCB (United States Conference of Catholic Bishops) page HERE
+If you’d like to read more about the OCIA process, you can check out the USCCB (United States Conference of Catholic Bishops) page HERE

 Religious Education Menu